Sashité for Developers

 The key words MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are to be interpreted as normative requirements.

-Capitalized terms (Game, Rule System, Piece Style, Player Style, Match) are defined in the Glossary and the Game Protocol.
-This document does not redefine those terms.
+Capitalized terms (Game, Rule System, Piece Style, Player Style, Match) are defined in the Glossary and are not redefined here.

 2. Overview

-Style Name Notation (SNN) provides a human-readable naming system for game styles (values of Piece Style in the Sashité Game Protocol) used in abstract strategy board games.
+Style Name Notation (SNN) provides a human-readable naming system for Styles (values of Piece Style or Player Style) used in abstract strategy board Games.

-SNN serves as a primitive building block in the Sashité ecosystem, using PascalCase names with optional numeric suffixes to identify movement traditions or game variants.
+SNN uses PascalCase names with optional numeric suffixes to identify movement traditions or Game variants.

 As a foundational primitive, SNN is self-contained and rule-agnostic:

-Core concept: Each SNN name is a PascalCase identifier that represents a Piece Style.
+Core concept: Each SNN name is a PascalCase identifier that represents a Style.

 3. Dependencies

-None.
-SNN is a foundational notation and does not depend on other Sashité specifications.
+SNN is self-contained and has no dependencies on other Sashité specifications.

 SNN defines: